cyberwh15ky/Cyberlearn/#5 SecOps Platform.md

 <img width="1286" height="735" alt="image" src="https://github.com/user-attachments/assets/746e5b4c-4da3-43d7-89f9-e0d697810266" />

-**💡Insights:**
+**<ins>💡Insights:</ins>**
-❖ The command will start the Metasploit program and configure the Attacker VM to listen for incoming connections and serve the **Spring Cloud Function SpEL Injection (CVE-2022-22963) exploit** to the Linux Client
+- ❖ The command will start the Metasploit program and configure the Attacker VM to listen for incoming connections and serve the **Spring Cloud Function SpEL Injection (CVE-2022-22963) exploit** to the Linux Client
-❖ Once the exploit execution is complete, you should see a Meterpreter session open.
+- ❖ Once the exploit execution is complete, you should see a Meterpreter session open.
 This indicates that the exploit was completed successfully and we have obtained the reverse shell on the Linux Client

 **Step 10.** Within the Meterpreter prompt, run the following command to execute post exploitation steps.